omar-nafea/FullStack/Git/Git.md

 ![](https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/pRNgGcQwRbmTYBnEMAW5_Q_a37bd88a8c4d4d1589b6e04a2cf8b7e1_Fork.svg?expiry=1729641600000&hmac=HDmIJ8fVfLwEBei8cM9ZVestorjBas3MkY_YoZjOm1E)

 Joe created a new branch on his repository and added a new cool feature that he felt was needed.
 In order for Joe to get his feature back into the original repository, he will need to create a PR as normal but instead of comparing with the main branch, it needs to be compared with the original repository.
 Essentially the two repositories are compared against each other.
-The owner of the original repository can then review the PR and choose to accept of decline the new feature.
+The owner of the original repository can then review the PR and choose to accept or decline the new feature.
-Forking

 Let us take a look at how you can fork an existing repository that is available on GitHub.
 For this example, we used a repository we can access on GitHub.